 A-6.2 Polynomial Decomposition

-This time, suppose we have polynomial f in the polynomial ring q[x](xn + 1).
+This time, suppose we have a polynomial f in the polynomial ring q[x](xn + 1).
 Therefore, each coefficient ci of f is an integer modulo q.
-Polynomial decomposition expresses f as a sum of multiple polynomials in base β and level l as follows:
+Polynomial decomposition expresses f as a sum of multiple polynomials in base β and level as follows:

 Summary A-6.2 Polynomial Decomposition

-𝖣𝖾𝖼𝗈𝗆𝗉β,l(f) = (f1,f2, , fl)
+𝖣𝖾𝖼𝗈𝗆𝗉β,(f) = (f1,f2, , f)

 A-6.2.1 Example